 Echinacea is well know as a herbal tincture used in winter for winter wellness.

 Caution: People with auto immune disorders should not use Echinacea without the guidance of a qualified medical/healthcare professional.

-These are just guidelines – the weight of the child can also be taken into account.
+Dosage: These are just guidelines – the weight of the child can also be taken into account.
 This guideline is a standard one.
 IMPORTANT: Manutuke Herbs Echinacea tincture is based in ALCOHOL AND MUST BE DILUTED.
-Dilution can be achieve with a class of water or juice.
+Dilution can be achieve with a glass of water or juice.

 Age — Dosage

 9 to 12 months — 5 drops